warp-ds/tech-docs/docs/components/radio/android.md

     helpText = "Required"
     )
 ```
-There is support for optional title and help text when using the the radio group.
+There is support for optional title and help text when using the radio group.
 Supported orientations are Orientation.Vertical and Orientation.Horizontal.
 Vertical is the default.